jadounrahul/kartsnms/doc/Installation/Installation-CentOS-7-Apache.md

 ### Install PHP

-CentOS 7 comes with php 5.4 which is not compatible with LibreNMS.
+CentOS 7 comes with php 5.4 which is not compatible with KartsNMS.
 There are multiple ways to install php 7.x on CentOS 7, like Webtatic, Remi or SCL, the last two are maintained by Remi Collet of RedHat.

 #### Running with Remi PHP